ferociouskyle/PalNPM/readme.md

 # PalNPM

+Palworld is taking the world by storm.
+So I wanted to make a package for people who are wanting to make something with the data.
 PalNPM is a simple npm package that provides a JSON file allowing users to quickly search for a Pal and access almost all the details about the Pal, including their description.

 ## Installation